gasduster99/sppComp/try1/try1_2.md

 ## Appendix D: Spatial Model Averaging

 Here the spatial model averaging results are shown for all modeled time periods (1978-1982 and 1983-1990) in all modeled market categories.
-For brevity we only show the five most highly weighted models in each mcarket category, although 274 candidate port complex partioning schemes are computed in each market category.
+For brevity we only show the five most highly weighted models in each mcarket category, although 274 candidate port complex partioning schemes are computed in each market category in each modeled time period.

 Notice that each market category has fairly unique port complex partitioning results.
 The fact that each market category behaves uniquely indicates the